What is Short Track Roller Derby?

 Short Track Roller Derby is an accessible, fun version of modern flat track roller derby that can be played safely in small venues with only 7 skaters per team and as little as one official.
 It is designed to open up the sport to a large, recreational audience, meaning more women can be part of this amazing movement.

-Rolla Skate Club is building a bad-ass community of empowered women on wheels.
+Rolla Skate Club is building a bad-ass community of strong skaters.
 And Short Track Roller Derby is just one part of getting us there.

 We hope you’ll join us!